gianarb/gianarb.github.com/_posts/2016-01-16-swarm-scales-your-containter-for-free.markdown

 }
 return nil
 {% endhighlight %}
-Very easy, gourmet finished here!

-It could be different ipotetical use cases, high separated task, run a testsuite, dispatch specific functions.
+At the moment it is gourmet, It could be different hypothetical use cases:

+* high separated task
+* run a testsuite
+* dispatch specific functions

+A microservice to work with docker container easily.

 I thought about an easy way to scale this application and I found [Swarm](https://docs.docker.com/swarm/), it is a native cluster for docker and it seems awesome in first because  it is compatibile with the docker api.

 ## Swarm
-A Docker Swarm's cluster is very easy, I worked on this project [vagrant-swarm](https://github.com/gianarb/vagrant-swarm) to create a local environment but [the official documentation](https://docs.docker.com/swarm/install-manual/) is easy to follow.
+A Docker Swarm's cluster is very easy to setup, I worked on this project [vagrant-swarm](https://github.com/gianarb/vagrant-swarm) to create a local environment but [the official documentation](https://docs.docker.com/swarm/install-manual/) is easy to follow.

-This type of clusters have two actors:
+Swarm's cluster has two actors:
 * A master is the entrypoint of your requests, it provide an HTTP api compatible with docker.
 * A series of nodes that communicate with the master.